acdcjunior/acdcjunior.github.io/_posts/2014-12-16-html5-application-cache-error-event-manifest-resource-fetch-failed-chrome.md

         NETWORK:
         *

 - If you do have the `NETWORK` section, and you are online, then your `.appcache` file may be currently cached by the browser.
 (Try opening the `.appcache` file URL directly in the browser, does the old version open?)
-The solution here is to either clean the cache yourself or to wait until the browser decides the previously downloaded file is expired :/
+The solution here is to either clean the cache yourself or to wait until the browser decides the previously downloaded file has expired :/

 Good luck!